1991 Portuguese legislative election: Socialist Party

-PRD 1991 leadership election
+Democratic Renewal Party

 The Democratic Renewal Party's results in the 1987 election were disappointing and António Ramalho Eanes resigned from the leadership.
 Hermínio Martinho returned to the leadership, but the party was plagued by deep divisions on its ideology and strategy, with key members, including Ramalho Eanes, announcing their departure from the party.
 In June 1991, the party held a leadership ballot between Hermínio Martinho and Pedro Canavarro.
 Martinho defended the dissolution of the party, while Canavarro proposed the continuation of the party.
 The ballot results gave Canavarro a landslide victory.
 The results were the following: